ssd-tutorials/ckeditor-internal-page-link/README.md

-# ckeditor-internal-page-link
+# CKEditor - link to internal pages
-Exercise files for the course CKEditor - link to internal pages
+Exercise files for the course **CKEditor - link to internal pages**